 UN Security Council rejects resolution to extend Iran sanctions relief

-Four countries voted to stop sanctions from being reintroduced, while nine voted against sanctions relief.
+Four countries vote to stop sanctions from being reintroduced, while nine vote against sanctions relief.

 The United Nations Security Council has voted not to permanently lift economic sanctions on Iran over its nuclear programme, delivering a major economic blow that Tehran claims is “politically biased”.

-A resolution on Friday to block the sanctions fell in the Security Council by a vote of four to nine, meaning European sanctions will return by September 28 if no major deal is reached beforehand.
+A resolution on Friday to block the sanctions fell in the Security Council by a vote of four to nine, meaning European sanctions will return by September 28 if no significant deal is reached beforehand.

 Recommended Storieslist of 3 items